Korean Skincare Mystery: Why Two 'Partion' Products Cost 7X Different - Manufacturer & Ingredient Analysis

 | Soothing Ingredients | Mugwort, Centella, Green Tea, etc. | Centella, Green Tea, White Willow Bark, etc. |

-| Irritation Risk | Slight irritation possible from functional ingredients | Minimal irritation (no functional ingredients) |
+| Irritation Risk | Possible irritation from multi-layered functional ingredients | High niacinamide (potential flushing in some skin types) |

 Key Difference #2: Why the Price Difference?🔗